2023-2024 Family Engagement Plan

 For new students and families, we support the transition by:

-· Full time nurse and social worker to help with needs of families, including social and emotional needs in addition to medical needs.
+- A full-time nurse and social worker helps with the needs of families, including social and emotional and medical needs.

-· 2.0 full time counselors to help students and families with all issues related to school and college opportunities
+- Two full-time counselors help students and their families with all issues related to school and college opportunities.

 For students and families moving to the next school in their pathway, we support the transition by:

-· For students 21 and over, we have a pathway to continued schooling at adult programs in the metro area
+- For students over 22, we have a pathway to continued schooling at adult programs in the metro area.

 Our school-parent compact establishes the shared responsibility for student success between the school, families, and students.
 Families and teachers work together to develop the compact.